 However, even with its BassUp feature turned on, it struggles to produce low-bass, so you don't feel the deep thump and rumble in bass-heavy genres like EDM or hip-hop.
 While it can get quite loud, there's also some compression present at max volume.
 That said, this speaker is well suited for playing music in the shower at a more affordable price.

-The best cheap shower speaker that we've tested is the Sony SRS-XB12.
-This small Bluetooth option has a sturdy build and an IP67 rating for dust and water resistance, so you can submerge it in water for thirty minutes at a depth of up to one meter, though we don't currently test for this.
-It also comes with a strap that you can use to hang it in your shower without taking up too much space.
+The best cheap shower speaker that we've tested is the Anker Soundcore 3.
+This decently well-built speaker is rated IPX7 for water resistance, though we don't currently test for this.
+It's exceptionally portable and comes with a carrying cord you can use to hang it in your shower.

 May 04, 2021: Added the Bang & Olufsen Beosound A1 Gen 2 as the 'Alternative With Voice Assistant' pick and moved the Bose SoundLink Micro to the Notable Mentions, since the Beosound is a better speaker overall.
 Made minor changes to the text for consistency.